glotzerlab/signac-docs/docs/source/flow-project.rst

     hello 2b985fa90138327bef586f9ad87fc310
     # ...

-If we implemented and integrated the operation and condition functions correctly, calling the ``run`` command twice should produce no output the second time, since the ``greeted`` condition is met for all jobs and the ``hello`` operation should therefore not be executed.
+If we implemented and integrated the operation and condition functions correctly, calling the ``run`` command twice should not execute any operations the second time, since the ``greeted`` condition is met for all jobs and the ``hello`` operation should therefore not be executed.

 .. tip::